01 May Bengali Travellers are the Best!

 How does one identify a Bengali?

-3. Ek cup Cha (tea), travelling, with or without Monkey cap!!
+3. Ek cup Cha (tea), traveling, with or without Monkey cap!!

-Yes, the last is the most virulent of diseases that attacks the Bengali mindset, a genetic disease.
-Always ready to hit the highway, travels Kundu special or for the new Bengali explore the skies, there is this one stereo typical obsession a bong suffers from …Bhraman (travel)!!
+Yes, the last is the most virulent of diseases that attack the Bengali mindset, a genetic disease.
+Always ready to hit the highway, travels Kundu special, or for the new Bengali explore the skies, there is this one stereotypical obsession a bong suffers from …Bhraman (travel)!!

-A Bengali is an inveterate traveller—be it Digha or Mandarmani, Shantiniketan or Sikkim, Darjeeling, Kanyakumari or Bangkok, Singapore, or Egypt—60% of travellers within and without India are Bengalis.
+A Bengali is an inveterate traveler—be it Digha or Mandarmani, Shantiniketan or Sikkim, Darjeeling, Kanyakumari or Bangkok, Singapore, or Egypt—60% of travelers within and without India are Bengalis.

-What makes the Bengalis such ‘in Love” travellers?
+What makes the Bengalis such ‘in Love” travelers?

-The social psyche of a Bengali is such that routine and the daily grind over a long period makes him/her feel trapped.
-Just like a fish swimming to the surface to take a few breaths so also the Bengali must breathe …hence travelling is essential.
-This provides a fresh lease of life, an enthusiasm to attack the new challenges and say thank you for another day.
+The social psyche of a Bengali is such that routine and the daily grind over a long period make him/her feel trapped.
+Just like a fish swimming to the surface to take a few breaths so also the Bengali must breathe …hence traveling is essential.
+This provides a fresh lease on life, and an enthusiasm to attack new challenges and say thank you for another day.

-The alternative for a Bengali would be best described as living death.
-As a Bengali swims the seas albeit in a dhoti or a saree, climbs the hills huffing and puffing or traverses the deserts on a camel back, he is infused with a new energy.
+The alternative for a Bengali would be best described as a living death.
+As a Bengali swims the seas albeit in a dhoti or a saree, climbs the hills huffing and puffing, or traverses the deserts on a camel back, he is infused with new energy.

 Wanderlust, both sublime and experiential!
 Irrespective of their financial condition, a Bengali must travel at least once a year, Durga Puja being the ideal time.
 In fact, they do believe this is the best way to spend money.